 - If you’ve addressed every underlying cause of nap fighting, and your child still isn’t napping properly, then you may have sleep associations to address.
 If that’s the case, then you’ll need to work on helping your child learn to fall asleep unassisted.
 In other words, you’ll need to sleep train.
 And we can certainly help with that!

-- For more great naptime tips, check out our blog articles: 10 Naptime Tips You Can Use Today, 10 Must-Know Nap Facts, and 5 Bad Nap Habits!
+- For more great naptime tips, check out these blog articles: 10 Naptime Tips You Can Use Today, 10 Must-Know Nap Facts, Should You Use the Ferber Method for Naps?, and 5 Bad Nap Habits!